ejschmitt/delayed_job_web/README.markdown

 ![Screen shot](./delayed_job_web.png)

-Quick Start For Rails 3 and 4 Applications
+Quick Start For Rails versions 3 through 7 Applications
 ------------------------------------

 Add the dependency to your Gemfile